-The Eastern Access Projects include a series of crude oil pipeline expansion projects that will provide increased access to refineries in the U.S. Upper Midwest and the Canadian provinces of Ontario and Quebec for light crude oil produced in western Canada and the United States.
+The Eastern Access Projects included a series of crude oil pipeline expansion projects providing increased access to refineries in the U.S. Upper Midwest and the Canadian provinces of Ontario and Quebec for light crude oil produced in western Canada and the United States.
 The majority of the Eastern Access Projects were completed between 2013 and 2015.
-The remaining project is an expansion project for Line 6B to increase capacity from 500,000 Bpd to 570,000 Bpd and to include: pump station modifications at Griffith, Niles and Mendon; additional modifications at the Griffith and Stockbridge terminals; and breakout tankage at Stockbridge.
-The expected cost of this expansion is approximately \$310 million and will be placed into service in mid-2016.
+The remaining project was an expansion project for Line 6B to increase capacity from 500,000 Bpd to 570,000 Bpd and included: pump station modifications at Griffith, Niles and Mendon; additional modifications at the Griffith and Stockbridge terminals; and breakout tankage at Stockbridge.
+The expansion was placed into service in June 2016 at an approximate cost of \$320 million.

 We will operate the Eastern Access Projects on a cost-of-service basis.
-The Eastern Access Projects are being funded 75% by our General Partner and 25% by us under the Eastern Access Joint Funding Agreement.
+The Eastern Access Projects were funded 75% by our General Partner and 25% by us under the Eastern Access Joint Funding Agreement.
 Within one year of the in-service date, we will have the option to increase our economic interest by up to 15% at cost.
-On July 30, 2015, we reached an agreement with the General Partner in which the General Partner will temporarily forego its Series EA cash distributions through the quarter ending March 31, 2016.
-The General Partner's capital funding contribution requirements to the Eastern Access projects will be netted against its foregone cash distributions.
-For further details, see Amendment of OLP Limited Partnership Agreement below.
+On July 30, 2015, we reached an agreement with the General Partner in which the General Partner agreed to temporarily forego its Series EA cash distributions through the quarter ended March 31, 2016.
+The General Partner's capital funding contribution requirements to the Eastern Access projects were netted against its foregone cash distributions.
+For further details, see Amendment of OLP Limited Partnership Agreement under Item 1.
+Financial Statements, Note 10.
+Related Party Transactions.